medwatt/Notes/Linux/README.md

 I now create environments with different packages.

 - For example, to create an environment called `work`: `conda create -n work`
+- To remove an environment call `work`: `conda remove --name work --all`
 - Activate environment: `conda activate work`
 - Install packages in this environment: `conda install -c conda-forge <packages...>`
 - Install the `ipykernel` to use environment with `jupyter lab`: `conda install ipykernel`